 Which electrolyzer technology is best for green hydrogen production?

-Alkaline is proven and cost-effective for steady operation ($500-$750/kW), PEM handles variable renewables better ($700-$1,100/kW), while SOEC offers highest efficiency but is less mature ($2,000-$2,500/kW).
-Selection depends on your renewable energy profile and budget.
+Alkaline is proven and cost-effective for steady operation ($500-$750/kW), PEM handles variable renewables better ($700-$1,100/kW), while SOEC offers the highest efficiency but is less mature ($2,000-$2,500/kW).
+Selection depends on your renewable energy profile, site constraints, and budget.

 How long does it take to design and build a green hydrogen plant?